Charles Boursin

 One of his major contributions to the taxonomy of Lepidoptera was to use their genital armature in their classification.
 He began to publish entomological works in 1923 and in 1933 was awarded the Constant Prize of the Entomological Society of France for his work on the Lepidoptera subfamily, Trifinae, of the family Noctuidae (Lepidoptera).
 In 1938 he joined the editorial committee of the journal L'Amateur de Papillons (now Alexanor), consisting of Philippe Henriot, Ferdinand Le Cerf, Simon Le Marchand, Henri Stempffer and Léon Lhomme.
-A close friend of fellow member of the editorial committee (and assassinated minister in the Vichy government), Phillipe Henriot, together with his close friendships with German entomologists led to his dismissal on 5 September 1944 from the chair of entomology at the museum, followed on 24 October 1944 by his expulsion from the Societe Entomologique de France, and never again published in L'Amateur de Papillons.
+A close friendship with fellow member of the editorial committee (and assassinated minister in the Vichy government), Phillipe Henriot, together with his close friendships with German entomologists led to his dismissal on 5 September 1944 from the chair of entomology at the museum, followed on 24 October 1944 by his expulsion from the Societe Entomologique de France, and he never again published in L'Amateur de Papillons.
 Following this, he found work in December 1945 as a translator with the French army of occupation in Austria, and in Vienna was again able to pursue his entomological work, being welcomed into the laboratory of Witburg Metzky (at the time president of the Entomological Society of Vienna).
 He returned to Paris in the early fifties, continuing to be shunned by the French entomological community, living for the rest of his life in a continual state of financial embarrassment.
 Nonetheless he continued to work on the Trifinae, and was invited by many institutions to work on their collections - Museum Alexander Koenig, Dortmund Naturhistorisches Museum, Naturmuseum Senckenberg, Zoologische Staatssammlung (Munich), Naturhistorisches Museum (Vienna), and museums in Sweden and Switzerland.
 Just prior to his death, Alfred Balachowsky (director of the entomology section of MNHN) obtained a position for him at the museum, together with a grant from the CNRS.